 Resilience

-Nature-based solutions and the integration of green and gray/traditional measures like seawalls provide cost-effective approaches to protect communities and businesses from increased flooding, hurricanes and sea level rise.
-Policy solutions include:
+Nature-based solutions and the integration of green and gray measures like seawalls provide cost-effective approaches to protect communities and businesses from increased flooding, hurricanes and sea level rise.

 Support the state’s Chief Resilience Officer (CRO) with funding and dedicated staff resources to support increasing investment in and coordination of Resilient Florida projects.